-One of the best things you can do to ensure you meet your goal is to make sure your setting the right goal(s).
+One of the best things you can do to ensure you meet your goal is to make sure you’re setting the right goal(s).
 In this case, I’m referring to a SMART goal.
 SMART stands for:

 - Measurable – Make your goal something you can actually quantify.
 If you pick something specific you can most likely measure it.
-In this case, if your goal is to lose 15 pounds, all you need to do is know what your starting weight is and then use the daily, weekly, or monthly weight loss tracker to keep a record of your progress.
+In this case, if your goal is to lose 15 pounds, all you need to do is know what your starting weight is and then use a daily, weekly, or monthly weight loss tracker to keep a record of your progress.

 - Achievable – Your goal has to be realistic or you’re automatically setting yourself up for failure!
 In other words, don’t write on your monthly or weekly weight loss tracker chart that you’ll lose 30 pounds in two weeks.

 Setting SMART goals gives you the very best chance at success.
-If you’re interested in learning more about SMART goals you can read this article.

-- Monthly weight loss trackers.
+- This free weight loss chart printable.

 However, again, tracking is what is important.
 According to research from the American Psychological Association, “companies that track their goals in real-time are twice as likely to hit all of their goals in a 12 month period.
 In fact, the more frequently you check in on your progress toward your goal, the more likely you are to succeed.”